To delete structural elements:

 Unless a cross-section was assigned to this edge.
 Then only the cross-section will be deleted and the line and plate will remain.

-When you delete a plate edge that’s part of a least two plates, will also allow the plates to be merged.- Only select the edge(s) of the surfaces you would like to merge.
+When you delete an edge that’s part of at least two surfaces, you can merge the surfaces:- Only select the edge(s) of the surfaces you would like to merge.

 - Click